-Pizza night may be something you do as a family, whether it’s once a week or once a month, but we hope it’s something that you do indulge in.
+Pizza night at home may be something you do as a family, whether it’s once a week or once a month, but we hope it’s something that you do indulge in.
 With these tips on how to make it family night and some ideas on the proper tools to make it easy, homemade pizza night will be something you’ll all want to repeat.
 And remember, you always need more cheese than you think.

 We’ve got lots of suggestions for you, natch.
 Recipes, tools, and a few fun ideas for the pizza party afterparty.
 Don’t be a weirdough!
-Get ready for the cheesy delight of pizza night.
+Get ready for the cheesy delight of family pizza night.
 And some extra-tasty puns because we know what you like.

 How everyone can personalize their pizzas